Computational Materials Sciences (CMS) - Awards List

 • Website: cpsfm.ornl.gov

-• Mission: CPSFM develops, applies, validates, and disseminates highly accurate and external parameter-free methods, open-source codes, and scientific data to predict and explain the properties of functional materials for energy applications.
-The focus is on transition metal oxides, perovskites, and layered structures.
+• Mission: The center CPSFM develops, applies, validates, and disseminates highly accurate and external parameter-free methods, open-source codes, and scientific data to predict and explain the properties of functional materials for energy applications.
+The focus is on materials and properties where high accuracy approaches are required, including for quantum and 2D materials.

 COMMS - Pennsylvania State University (PI Long-Qing Chen)